petrplot/nest-rmq-microservices/README.md

 # nest-rmq-microservices
-solving a test task on the topic of creating a microservice on rmq for the application to work correctly, you need to install the RabbitMQ message broker on your computer
+solving a test task on the topic of creating a microservice on rmq.
+For the application to work correctly, you need to install the RabbitMQ message broker on your computer

 ## Installation